RunestoneInteractive/thinkcspy/_sources/PythonTurtle/FlowofExecutionoftheforLoop.rst

 as "Python's moving finger".

 Control flow until now has been strictly top to bottom, one statement at a time.
 We call this type of control **sequential**.
-In Pythion flow is sequential as long as successive statements are indented the *same* amount.
+In Python flow is sequential as long as successive statements are indented the *same* amount.
 The ``for`` statement introduces indented sub-statements after the for-loop heading.